leolorenzoluis/grafana-cluster/README.md

 ## Description

 This repository features a CloudFormation stack which creates a scalable Grafana cluster using Docker containers on AWS Fargate.
 You can either deploy it as a standalone stack using the AWS console or the AWS CLI, or integrate it as a sub-stack as part of your own deployment.

+This stack makes use of a Multi-AZ Aurora cluster as a database storage for Grafana, as well as an optional Redis cluster (enabled by default and the recommended method) to store sessions across multiple Grafana nodes.
+As such, this Grafana deployment aims to be highly-available as well as being auto-scalable given the load of the application.

 ## Deployment